Skincare Mistakes You Might Be Making Without Realizing It (And How to Fix Them)

 What Product Layering Mistakes Are Reducing Effectiveness?

-Common product layering mistakes that reduce skincare effectiveness include applying products in the wrong order, skipping wait times between layers, mixing incompatible skincare ingredients, and not following the thin-to-thick consistency rule.
+Common product layering mistakes that reduce skincare effectiveness include applying products in the wrong order, skipping wait times between layers, mixing incompatible skincare ingredients, and failing to follow the thin-to-thick consistency rule.
 These errors can hinder product absorption, cause pilling, and reduce overall skin benefits.

 The most common layering mistake is applying products in the wrong order.
 For example, putting moisturizer before serum, or using oil before water-based products.
 This prevents the products from absorbing properly and basically wastes them.

-Many people also rush through their routine without waiting between product applications.
+Many people also rush through their routine, skipping the wait time between product applications.
 When you don’t give each product time to absorb, they can mix together on your skin’s surface, causing them to pill up or become less effective.
-Some ingredients also don’t work well together and can cancel each other out if applied at the same time.
+Some ingredients also don’t work well together and can cancel each other out when applied simultaneously.

 The correct approach is to apply products from thinnest to thickest consistency, wait 1-2 minutes between applications, and understand which ingredients work well together and which should be used separately.